-Over the past 10 years, the field of applied behavior analysis (ABA) has experienced extraordinary growth.
+TENNESSEE APPLIED BEHAVIOR ANALYSIS LICENSURE Over the past 10 years, the field of applied behavior analysis (ABA) has experienced extraordinary growth.
 More individuals and families are seeking ABA and the number of available practitioners has jumped as well.
 It is critical that all those who provide behavioral supports and ABA are qualified to do so.
 In order to protect consumers, the Tennessee General Assembly passed a law to create a process of licensing ABA practitioners.
 This will result in the requirement that only those licensed by the state board can advertise themselves to the public as "applied behavior analysts."
 The law also provides services defin\itions for the "scope of practice" of licensed applied behavior analysts.

-APPLIED BEHAVIOR ENSURE

-Expand ongoing training and support for health care practitioners to develop and improve their ability to serve individuals with ASD.
+RECOMMENDATIONS Expand ongoing training and support for health care practitioners to develop and improve their ability to serve individuals with ASD.
 Develop a flexible program of home and community-based long term supports and services for individuals with ASD.
 Expand access to comprehensive Applied Behavior Analysis needed through insurance reform.
 Respond to rapidly changing best practices and emerging knowledge and incorporate evidence -based practices.

-A son whom I fear will not, if needed, be cared for by those with good hearts and a desire to allow him as much independence as he is able. ~Mother of a young adult with ASD

-AGING AND ADULTHOOD

-ASD is a lifelong condition.
+AGING AND ADULTHOOD ASD is a lifelong condition.